 - Small amounts of ginger (Zingiber officinale) can be taken to ease morning sickness.
 A tea made out of fresh ginger root is best as they dry form of ginger may be too heating.

-- Teas of spearmint (Mentha spicata) or peppermint (Mentha piperita) are also found to be effective in cases of morning sickness.
-If there is a strong urge to vomit, a tea from coriander seeds (Coriandrum sativum) may help.
+- Teas made from spearmint (Mentha spicata) or peppermint (Mentha piperita) are also found to be effective in cases of morning sickness.
+If you have a strong urge to vomit, a tea from coriander seeds (Coriandrum sativum) may help.

 - Smelling a fresh cut lemon or squeezing half a lemon in water and sipping it thought the day may also help to reduce the symptoms of morning sickness.